Jolak5/kanban-copy/books/books_with_es6.md

 ## Description

 In this project, you will restructure your _Awesome books_ app code.
-The goal is to make it more organized by using modules.
+The goal is to **make it more organized by using modules**.
-You will also practice the ES6 syntax that you have learned.
+You will also **practice the ES6 syntax** that you have learned.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*